bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 Both approaches will change what your sprite looks like, and are valid to do, but the effects differ in an important way:

-- mutating the handle changes the [`Image`] asset your sprite entity is pointing to
+- mutating the handle changes the [`Image`] asset your sprite entity is pointing to.
-  - this only affects the entity in question
+  - this only affects the entity you specify.
-  - this is analogous to replacing a `&` reference
+  - you can think of it as replacing one `&` reference with a different `&` reference.
-- mutating the asset changes the underlying data that the handle is pointing to
+- mutating the asset changes the underlying data that the handle is pointing to.
-  - this affects *all* entities that point to the same asset
+  - this affects *all* entities that point to the same asset.
-  - this is analogous to mutating the data that your `&` reference is pointing to
+  - this is like changing the actual data that a `&` reference is pointing to.

 To mutate a handle (90% of cases):